Cañas y barro (TV series)

 Cañas y barro (lit.
 'Reeds and Mud') is a Spanish limited television series adapting the novel of the same name by Vicente Blasco Ibáñez.
 It aired in 1978 on TVE1.

 Premise

-The fiction is set in El Palmar, a village in La Albufera lagoon, in fin-de-siècle Spain, in between the 19th and 20th centuries.
+The fiction is set in El Palmar, a village in La Albufera lagoon, in fin-de-siècle Spain, between the 19th and 20th centuries.
 The plot features the strife between fishers (the old) and rice farmers (the new) as backdrop.